A good book is a writer’s paradise. At least, it should be.

 Why is this important?
 Why not just read a book, try to learn from it, and then move on to the next one?

 When we take the time to write about something, we are forced to think clearly and critically.
 The process of writing about what you’ve read will help you understand the text more deeply.

-You could just write a review about whether you loved it or hated it and why.
+You could simply write a review about whether you loved or disliked a book and why.
 You could also write a synopsis, rehashing the story in your own words.
-These are useful exercises (and you can, of course, use them any number of ways — such as publishing your reviews on Amazon or Good Reads to help your fellow readers and writers out).
+These are useful exercises (and you can, of course, use them any number of ways — such as publishing your reviews on Amazon or Goodreads to help your fellow readers and writers).

 Or you could dig in, deconstruct the work, analyze it, and extract new techniques that you can apply to your own writing projects.